 This is the full story and what finally worked.

-Soon, the pain came back—this time as plantar fasciitis, which I didn’t realize then was really part of the same problem.
-The military doctors gave me Diclofenac to mask the pain so I could keep marching and carrying that metal pipe through the snow.
+Slowly, the pain came back—but this time as plantar fasciitis, which I didn’t realize was really part of the same problem.
+The military doctors gave me Diclofenac to mask the pain so I could keep marching, carrying their metal pipe through the snow.
+But as soon as the pills wore off, I was back to square one.
+Somehow, I learned to work around the pain with carefully crafted warm-ups and stretching routines, which I would keep long after my military service.

 The next morning, I could barely walk.
 Both Achilles tendons felt like rocks.
 I’d faced acute inflammation many times before, and usually slowing down for a couple of days was enough.
 But this time, it was worse than ever.